Smith College Studies in Social Work

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy

 Miller, Joshua and Wang, Xiying, "When There Are No Therapists: A Psychoeducational Group for People Who Have Experienced Social Disasters" (2018).
-School for Social Research: Faculty Publications, Smith College, Northampton, MA.
+School for Social Work: Faculty Publications, Smith College, Northampton, MA.